 How do you know Terrel "Terry" M. Sigler?

 We are sorry for your loss.

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-4 Trees, Flowers, or Condolences have been shared with support of Sharon's family - View on Tribute Wall
+2 Trees, Flowers, or Condolences have been shared with support of Terrel "Terry"'s family - View on Tribute Wall

-She was preceded in death by her parents and husbands, Charles Youngdahl, Doug Stedry and William Umholtz.
+He was preceded in death by his parents and son, Charles.